 Initial consonants

-There are 22 initial consonants in Vietnamese, represented by 16 monographs, nine digraphs and one trigraph.
-Among them, the monograph g is the special one, doing two jobs at once: it can represent either the hard g sound or the soft g sound depending on what follows, as governed by the spelling rules.
+There are 22 initial consonants in Vietnamese, represented by 16 monographs, nine digraphs, and one trigraph.
+Among them, the monograph g is the special one: it can represent either the hard g sound or the soft g sound, depending on what follows, according to the spelling rules.

 Consonant | IPA | English | Other languages |